Examples

 Several plots and animations are produced by this example.
 If you would like to compare to our reference solutions please contact us.

-This example compiles and runs the same exectuable spdtest for three different build configurations, (1) “cuda” with CUDA and OpenMP parallelism, (2) “openmp” with only OpenMP parallelism, and (3) “serial” without parallelism.
+This example, kokkostools.py, in examples/kokkostools/ compiles and runs the same exectuable spdtest for four different build configurations, (1) “cuda” with CUDA and OpenMP parallelism, (2) “openmp” with only OpenMP parallelism, (3) “threads” with only C++ threads parallelism, and (4) “serial” without parallelism.
+Using the (pre-installed) Kokkos tooks’ Kernel Timer profiler, this example then outputs the time taken for each run in various ones of CLEO’s kernels.

-2. Configure the bash scripts, examples/run_example.sh and examples/boxmodelcollisions/speedtest.sh.
+1. Configure the bash scripts, scripts/levante/examples/build_compile_run_plot.sh and scripts/levante/examples/kokkostools.sh.

-By default, a .txt file with Kokkos’ simple kernel timer profiling tool data for each of the three different build configurations and runs is written to ~/CLEO/build_spdtest/bin/[build_type]_[run_number].txt.
-The time spent in the “timestep” region can be compared with the ones in ~/CLEO/examples/speedtest/speedtest_allstats_examples.txt.
+By default, a .txt file with Kokkos’ simple kernel timer profiling tool data for two runs of each of the four different build configurations is written to ~/CLEO/build_spdtest/bin/[build_type]_[run_number]_[process_info].txt.
+The time spent in the “timestep” region can be compared with the ones in ~/CLEO/examples/kokkostools/spdtest_kpkerneltimer_example_solution.

 Extension

-Explore the exampleplotting/plotssrc Python module which gives examples of how to plot output from CLEO with pySD, a few of which are demonstrated in the exampleplotting/exampleplotting.py script.
+Explore examples/exampleplotting which gives examples of how to plot output from CLEO with cleopy and plotcleo, a few examples are demonstrated in the examples/exampleplotting/exampleplotting.py script.